KlaudiuszSoltysik/shopping-app/README.md

 # Auction/shopping application
 As of October 8, 2022, I am suspending the project in connection with the beginning of a new semester of studies.
-It is largely completed with a few fixes and improvements.
+It is largely completed with a few fixes and small improvements left.
 ## Video demonstration:
 ## Application features:
 -Firebase authentication